 Cheese & Wine Tasting in a Paris Cellar |

-During the summer months, Pierre Hermé opens an ice-cream bar in the inner courtyard of the Royal Monceau hotel.
+During the summer months, Pierre Hermé scoops ice cream at many of the Pastry King's locations.
 You would imagine that the best pastry chef in the world has ice cream to die for.
 His creations L'Ispahan — a combination of raspberry sorbet, litchi and rose sorbet — is accompanied by raspberry coulis, litchis, raspberries and whipped cream.
 The L'infiniment Chocolat is a chocolate ice cream delight with a sweet chocolate cookie and toasted almond flakes.
-We're hungry!
+We're partial to the Rue Bonaparte location in the sixth.

 Since 1987, artisan glacier Fabien Foenix has been concocting sorbets and ice cream creations made from the finest ingredients.
 Fabien is no run-of-the-mill ice cream maker, he has pedigree.
 Monsieur Foenix was trained at Le Nôtre, the legendary Parisian caterer and cooking school.
 Parisians in the know flock to his shop in the 17th to taste his confections and his unusual flavors like avocado guacamole, litchi and rose petal, foie gras sorbet, tomato basil, and Mojito.